 Invested in Growth

 Not only did Spencer make it easier for her clients to grow, but she stayed invested in her growth as well.
-She took courses with IBM that helped her transition from an Art Major to an entrepreneur.
+She studied UX with User Interface Engineering which helped her transition from her background in art to entrepreneurship.